- Why GetAccept?

 • Number of stakeholders engaged in the deal

 • Geographical location of the prospect

 • Nature of the lead (inbound/outbound)

-You may find that both your closed won and closed lost opportunities share patterns which you can then look for in your current deals.
+You may find that both your closed-won and closed lost opportunities share patterns that you can then look for in your current deals.
 For instance, lost opportunities generally tend to be too small or too large in size and have only 1-2 key contacts engaged, so this can help you to focus on making sure you estimate the deal value correctly and get more people involved in the conversation if it correlates to winning more deals.

 It slides into the inbox of 25 000+ sales goat wannabes once a month.

 We call it a newsletter.
 Subscribe today, unsubscribe tomorrow (or not).
 The choice is yours.